deokudev/speedetail-homepage/src/app/start-guide/how-to-organize-notes/page.md

 1. Open the note you want to tag.
 2. Under the note's title, enter the tag name in the **Add Tags** field.
-   Inkdrop suggests already existing tags as you enter.
+   Speedetail suggests already existing tags as you enter.
 3. Press {% kbd s="Enter" /%} to add the tag to the note.

 ![Tags](/images/how-to-organize-notes_tags.png)